segdeha/blog/posts/some-twitter-conventions.md

 > 10 Cutest Cat Moments: [http://hurl.ws/5jbq](http://hurl.ws/5jbq) (via [@SaintLevi](http://twitter.com/saintlevi))

-There is some [controversy](http://blog.atebits.com/2009/01/rt-vs-via-round-2/) around whether (via ...) or RT (short for "retweet") is the better way to reference someone else’s post.
+There is some [controversy](http://blog.atebits.com/2009/01/rt-vs-via-round-2/) around whether (via ...) or RT (short for “retweet”) is the better way to reference someone else’s post.
 Personally, I use them in different situations.
 I do vias if I’m saying something original about the link.
 I RT if I’m just repeating something someone else said.

 Anyway, I got to thinking about how some of these formats waste precious characters against the 140 limit.
 I was an [IRC](http://en.wikipedia.org/wiki/Internet_Relay_Chat) user back in the day, when you had to type in commands such as `/join #mindlessnattering` or `/me likes puppies` to do certain things.
 Now there’s all manner of GUI for IRC and those damn kids are on my lawn again.